lmsqueezy/laravel/README.md

     <img src="https://img.shields.io/packagist/dt/lmsqueezy/laravel" alt="Total Downloads">
 </a>

-A package to easily integrate your Laravel application with [Lemon Squeezy](https://www.lemonsqueezy.com/)'s billing services.
+A package to easily integrate your Laravel application with [Lemon Squeezy](https://www.lemonsqueezy.com/).

 This package drew inspiration from [Cashier](https://github.com/laravel/cashier-stripe) which was created by [Taylor Otwell](https://twitter.com/taylorotwell).